 As the month of drawings progressed a sort of narrative started to emerge as I kept on drawing some of the same characters in different situations.
 When it came to organizing the pages of the zine I followed the narrative and not the order in which they were drawn.
 Keen viewers can see some heavy influence from Theo Ellsworth, I love his work and we have been collaborating on another zine and a lot similar ideas migrated here.

 There are a total of 28 black and white pages, with 3 more drawings on the cover, and the size is 5 1/2 by 8 1/2 inches.
 The title “Overgrown Legend” comes from the Inktober prompts from days 14 and 15.
-You can find it on my Etsy Shop.
+You can find it on my shop.

 I drew this short wordless story one panel at the time very much like The Portal.
 The tool used was also the app procreate on an iPad with an apple pencil.
 I wanted to do a black and white story that would be easy to reproduce.
 I failed on that account as I discovered when I tried to print all those charcoal and pencil textures.
 They all seem to come out a little bit different depending on the printer used and the contrast is a bit finicky.